 The Elder Law Journal is the oldest scholarly publication in the country dedicated to addressing elder law issues.
 It is an academic publication published bi-annually by the students of the University of Illinois College of Law.
 The journal publishes manuscripts which not only address policy decisions, but also guide practicing attorneys.
 Thus, the scope of The Elder Law Journal makes it the perfect addition to the libraries of attorneys who advise clients on estate planning, living wills, arrangements for long-term care, qualifying for Medicaid, as well as other areas of law pertinent to the elderly.
 Additionally, articles in The Elder Law Journal are of interest to scholars and professionals in fields such as social work, gerontology, ethics, and medicine.

 The Journal of Law, Technology, and Policy

-The College of Law’s newest journal is The Journal of Law, Technology, and Policy.
-Launched in 2001, the Journal is a highly innovative, interdisciplinary publication devoted to cutting-edge issues of intellectual property.
+Launched in 2001, the Journal of Law, Technology, and Policy is a highly innovative, interdisciplinary publication devoted to cutting-edge issues of intellectual property.
 Students are invited to become members through a joint writing competition.

 Illinois Law Update

 College of Law students also write Illinois Law Update, a column focusing on recent developments in Illinois law, published monthly in the Illinois Bar Journal and read by thousands of practicing lawyers throughout the state.
 These students are chosen from among the top legal writing students in the College.

 Comparative Labor Law & Policy Journal